rstacruz/stylelint-rscss/README.md

 > Validate CSS (and Sass, Less, SugarSS) to RSCSS conventions

-stylelint-rscss is a plugin for [stylelint]
+stylelint-rscss is a plugin for [stylelint] to validate your code against [RSCSS] conventions.

 ## Quick start guide